josephrocca/classifier-based-renamer/README.md

 # Classifier-Based Image Renamer
 Renames a directory of images based on the image class according to an ML model (using Teachable Machine).
 To use it:

 1. Create an image classifier model using Teachable Machine.
-You just need a bunch of examples of each class - it trains in your browser.
+You just need to drag and drop a bunch of examples of each class and it trains the model in your browser - very easy and convenient.
 2. Click the "upload model" button when training completes and copy the URL that it gives you.
 3. Go here: https://josephrocca.github.io/classifier-based-renamer/
 4. Paste your model URL and select a directory of images to classify and rename.